RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: RFD Property for groupoid -algebras

 The last statement follows from the argument above.

 \end{proof}

-We would like to note that the backward implication of the above corollary for compact $X$ has already been stated in \cite[Theorem 4.1.10]{TomiyamaBook} (the theorem there states also the forward implication, but the assumption on $G$ being MAP is missing).
+We would like to note that the last result generalises \cite[Theorem 4.1.10]{TomiyamaBook} which proves the same result under the assumption that $G$ is virtually abelian (i.e.\ all irreducible representations of $G$ are finite-dimensional); this is of course stronger than $G$ being MAP.
 The corollary implies in particular that in some contexts the RFD property of the crossed product is generic; we will formulate it rigorously in a slightly more general context in Proposition \ref{prop:generic} below.

 The last corollary implies in particular that if $H, G$ are discrete groups, $H$ is abelian and $G$ amenable, then the semidrect product $H \rtimes G$ is MAP if and only if $G$ is MAP and the induced action of $G$ on $\hat{H}$ has a dense set of periodic points.
 This was already quoted and applied in \cite{ES}.
 Later in Proposition \ref{MAPversion} we will see a generalisation of this fact.